n8liu/calhacks12/LETTA_INTEGRATION.md

 # Letta AI Integration Guide

-Your SmartSummary extension now has **real Letta AI integration** for persistent, intelligent memory!
+Your DeepDive extension now has **real Letta AI integration** for persistent, intelligent memory!

 ## 🎉 What You Get with Letta